drshahizan/SECP3843/submission/IrdinaAliah/question1/question1.md

 ensuring efficient data storage and retrieval from both MySQL and MongoDB databases.
 [10 marks]

+To integrate Django with a JSON dataset and enable efficient data storage and retrieval from both MySQL and MongoDB databases, you can follow these comprehensive steps:

+Step 1: Install Django and required packages:

 # Question 2(a)
 b.Design a detailed and comprehensive system architecture.
 Focusing on the seamless integration between the web server (Django), dataset (JSON), and databases (MySQL and